Rodrigo da Câmara: Donatário

-He frequented the Spanish Corte in Madrid, accompanied the royal family in diverse trips throughout Spain, and lived a comfortable life.
+He frequented the Spanish Court in Madrid, accompanied the royal family in diverse trips throughout Spain, and lived a comfortable life.
 Among other servants he had a personal secretary, valets, butlers, pages, squires and footmen, all working for him in his duties.

-By royal decree, in 1624, he was obliged to take his retinue to Ponta Delgada and carry out his role as dontary captain, but following the death of this wife returned to Corte in 1626.
+By royal decree, in 1624, he was obliged to take his retinue to Ponta Delgada and carry out his role as dontary captain, but following the death of this wife returned to Court in 1626.
 He remarried on 1 June 1628, to D. Maria Coutinho, daughter of the Count of Vidigueira, the Queen's handmaiden and descendant of Vasco da Gama: at the wedding the couple were assisted by the Kings of Spain and the entire court.
 The King, therefore, continued to bestow on him and his descendants the title of Count of Vila Franca, an act that formalized these privileges in perpetuity, as the original titles given to his father and grandfather were only until the end of their lives.

 Remaining in Lisbon in the ancestral home in the estate of São Francisco, in 1629 he and his wife had a daughter, followed in 1630 by a son, which they named Manuel Luís.
 Following his birth, Rodrigo moved once again to Ponta Delgada, leaving behind his family while he settled into the new accommodations.
 He coordinated the assistance and reconstruction following the great volcanic eruption in Furnas in September 1630, which caused the death of 195 people.
 A Plinian eruption, the explosion caused the liberation of gas, pumice and ash that reached as far as Corvo.